j3-signalroom/apache_flink-kickstarter/.blog/unlocking-schema-registry-access.md

-# Unlocking Schema Registry Access: Granting Confluent Service Account Permissions with Terraform.
+# Unlocking Schema Registry Access: Granting Confluent Service Account Permissions with Terraform
 _Have you ever had that moment when you're deep into a project, complete it, and then a sudden realization hits you like a jolt of caffeine: your code doesn't have the proper resource permissions when you go to do the final test run before the release?
 Ugh!
 Right!_ 😉

 ![overwhelmed-facepalm](images/overwhelmed-facepalm.gif)